 Citizen science involves the participation of volunteers or a network of volunteers in conducting observations, making measurements, and performing analyses of environmental parameters with regard to local environmental issues.
 Such endeavors often go hand-in-hand with restoration efforts.
 These volunteers may be Hood students, interested community members, or specific stakeholders.

 Citizen science programs rely heavily on the expertise of local academic institutions and their faculties to provide leadership and guidance in the experimental design, protocol development, and analysis of data generated by such efforts.
 Through the Citizen Science Initiative the CCWS, in close partnership with local non-profit environmental organizations and appropriate governmental agencies, participates fully in citizen science endeavors that involve local or regional watershed issues.

-In partnership with Friends of Baker Park, The City of Frederick, and Frederick County Office of Sustainability CCWS has embarked on an assessment, implementation, and monitoring project of the Culler Lake Watershed.
+- In partnership with Friends of Baker Park, The City of Frederick, and Frederick County Office of Sustainability CCWS has embarked on an assessment, implementation, and monitoring project of the Culler Lake Watershed.
+The project objectives included:

 Task 1: Retrofit Assessment.
 The team will perform field assessments of the entire Culler Lake watershed using CWP’s Retrofit Reconnaissance Inventory techniques to methodically survey the watershed and determine the most promising locations and practices for stormwater retrofits.

 Task 2: Implementation.
 As funding allows, the team will develop construction plans for top-ranked sites, and construction of the practices will be initiated.

 Task 3: Monitoring.
 Monitoring will be performed concurrently with Tasks 1 and 2.
 One of the overall goals of this project is to show measurable water quality improvements for the Culler Lake watershed.
 Monitoring will be a key part of this goal.